OpenDataManchester/KnoWaste/documentation.md

 **Questions**
 1. Should the **Waste Holder** be aware of weights and containers used for waste at this point?
-2. Does the **Waste Holder** need to know every time waste was re-classified?
+2. Does the **Waste Holder** (or any other stakehokder) need to know every time waste is re-classified?

 ### Discovery